0x1408/gamesense-Loader/README.md

 *   [SimpleLoader](https://github.com/WilsonPublic/SimpleLoader) - for great Loader source

 <h2 align="center">License</h2>
-This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) - see the [LICENSE](https://github.com/0x1408/Gamesense-Loader/blob/main/LICENSE) file for details.
+<p align="center">This project is licensed under the MIT license.
+For more detailed information, see the license file in the repository.</p>